 Even after I finally acquired a copy and loaded the disc into my own console, the experience still felt surreal to me.
 A mixture of excitement as a teenage fascination would finally pay off, but also concern that it’d be nothing but shovelware.

 Whatever your expectations for a game bearing the Playboy brand might be, I am willing to guess that “The Sims but horny” wasn’t it.
 Well, I say The Sims, but it’s more like a broken prototype for the classic life simulator.
 One that sacrificed complexity and player freedom in exchange for uncensoring the woohoo scenes.

-The Sim-like look of the character, HUD elements like the needs bar and the bubble-shaped icons, even the way you move around and redecorate, it all feels very similar.
+The Sim-like look of the characters, HUD elements like the needs bar and the bubble-shaped icons, even the way you move around and redecorate, it all feels very similar.
 However, unlike The Sims, you don’t get to make your own character or home.
-You always play as Hugh Hefner, founder of Playboy magazine, and your mansion is entirely pre-designed and furnished before you even set a foot inside.
+You always play as Hugh Hefner, founder of Playboy magazine, and your mansion is entirely pre-designed before you even set a foot inside.
 That’s pretty lame, if you ask me.

 Your actual objective in the game is to make Playboy a successful brand through publishing its magazine.
 You hire writers, photographers, and models to do the actual work, while you socialize with celebrities to procure exclusive interviews and get some famous women on the covers.
 Each edition of Playboy requires a celebrity cover, a pictorial by your photographer, an article by your writer, an interview, an essay by a celebrity, and a photoshoot with a hired playmate.
 You tweak the costs and advertisement before sending it out the door and then receive the sales figures in return.